Comprehensive Salary Management in Enterprises: 2026 Guide

 - Social bodies: URSSAF, pension funds (AGIRC-ARRCO), insurance and mutual organisations

-- Tax authorities: source deduction (PAS) since 2019
+- Tax administration: source tax deduction (PAS) since 2019

 ---

-Mandatory legal obligations in 2026
+Essential legal obligations in 2026

-Nominative Social Declaration (DSN)
+The Nominative Social Declaration (DSN)

 The dematerialised payslip

-The legal conditions for dematerialisation require:
+The legal conditions for dematerialisation impose:

 - Data integrity and confidentiality

-Source deduction and employer obligations
+Source tax deduction and employer obligations

 - Apply the deduction rate transmitted by the DGFiP via the TOPAS service (or the default neutral rate in the absence of a personalised rate)